girikgarg8/React/Chapter-4 Talk is Cheap, show me the Code/Chapter_4_Class_Notes.md

 Important point: `React functional component is nothing but a Javascript function at the end of the day.
 Using props in functional component is like passing in arguments to a Javascript function.`

-What I mean is, when I write syntax in React like `<RestaurantCard resta`
+What I mean is, when I write syntax in React like `<RestaurantCard restaurant=restuarantList[0]>`, it is equivalent to calling the function RestauarantCard with the argument restaurantList[0], something like RestaurantCard(restaurantList[0])